Toward nuclear physics from lattice QCD on quantum computers: Computational cost comparison

 in an isotropic cube $V=L^3$.
 An example value is $\Delta_{\rm cen}\simeq 0.4$ MeV for $V=128^3$, $a^{-1}=2$ GeV, and $A=12$.
 When $V$ and $A$ are large, $\Delta_{\rm cen}$ is smaller than $\Delta_{\rm int}$.
 Thus $\Delta_{\rm cen}$ gives the upper bound of asymptotic scaling.
 The matrix norm $||\hat{H}-\hat{H}_0||$ of Eq.~\eqref{eqSmax} scales as $O(V)$.
 Therefore the lower bound of $S$ is given by $O(V\Delta^{-2}_{\rm cen})$.
 Since the circuit depth of the evolution \eqref{eqQAC} is proportional to $S$ and one manipulation of $\hat{h}(s)$ is $O(V)$, the cost is estimated as

-If the central motion excitation is absent, the convergence is bounded by $\Delta_{\rm int}$ and the scaling is better than Eq.~\eqref{eqtii}.
+If the central motion excitation is absent, the convergence is bounded by $\Delta_{\rm int}$ and the scaling is improved as $T'_2 = O(V^2\Delta^{-2}_{\rm int}) = O(V^2)$.
 When $\hat{H}_0$ is chosen to be translationally invariant like the free Dirac Hamiltonian \footnote{There are however two concerns of the free Dirac Hamiltonian.
 One is degeneracy.
-The zero total-momentum states of free quarks are in general non-unique.
-If the degeneracy of the ground state does not have the one-to-one correspondence between $\hat{H}_0$ and $\hat{H}$, the gap closes somewhere and the algorithm breaks down.
-The other is the liquid-gas phase transition of nuclear matter.
+The ground state of a finite number of free quarks is in general non-unique.
+The other is the nuclear liquid-gas phase transition.
 Nuclei are liquid drops while free quarks are gas.
-If the adiabatic evolution passes through a quantum phase transition, the gap goes to exponentially small and the convergence is exponentially slow.}, the evolution equation \eqref{eqQAC} conserves the total momentum.
+The evolution might across the liquid-gas phase transition.}, the evolution equation \eqref{eqQAC} conserves the total momentum.
 We can exclude the central motion excitation by setting the initial total momentum to zero.
 Since the general construction of translationally-invariant $\hat{H}_0$, other than the free Dirac Hamiltonian, is not known, further studies on this point are desirable in future.